What is Bioidentical Hormone Replacement Therapy?

 Countless women around the Puget Sound region have been able to mitigate and even reverse symptoms like these by visiting Port Orchard Natural Medicine.
 Here, Dr. Robertson will use BHRT to help you restore your hormone levels.

 And you won’t be alone.
-BHRT is an extremely common healthcare choice for women in the United States.
+Hormone replacement therapies are extremely common healthcare choice for women in the United States.

 Women aren’t the only ones with hormone fluctuations.
 Men can experience periods of hormone imbalance as well, and while women suffer from menopause, men are faced with the onset of andropause.